Singularity-Coder/Android-Best-Practices/README.md

 * Run: Ctrl + Shift + F10

 ## Common Git Commands
+* Get rid of or Stash unwanted changes
+* Remove commit from remote
+* Create branch n switch btw branches
+* Set commit author

 ## Common Vim keyboard Shortcuts
+A good alternative to IDE for practicing whiteboarding and coding.
+Android in Vim will probably be painful.

 ## Common Mac keyboard Shortcuts
 Using keyboard shortcuts is also one type of best practice as they are precise in action and most importantly quicker to use.